atlassian-archive/dataschool/dataschool/_chapters/data-governance/defining-a-data-govenor.md

 #### 4. Tool Selection

-The Data Governor has to make a calls on what your organization needs.
+The Data Governor has to make calls on what your organization needs.
 Be mindful of tools that have high learning curves or have proprietary languages that lock you into a tool.
 Consider all the pieces of your [data analytics stack](https://dataschool.com/data-governance/evaluating-data-stack-technologies/) and make sure tools you are selecting work well together.

 #### 5. Education/Enablement